The Foundation of the Liberal Arts Requirements

 - Critically examine questions of meaning and value.
 Questions about the meaning and purpose of life are central to human existence.
 Every area of the Rhodes curriculum touches in some way upon such problems and questions, whether directly as in moral philosophy, epic poetry, and political thought, or indirectly as in studies of the history of medieval Europe, economic theory, and the physical structure of the universe.
 This requirement is to be satisfied with three courses, either the Search sequence or the Life sequence.

 - Develop excellence in written communication.
 The ability to express concise and methodical arguments in clear and precise prose is essential to success in most courses at Rhodes and in most of the vocations Rhodes graduates pursue.
-This requirement will be satisfied by one writing seminar (taken in the first year) and two writing intensive courses, one of which will be in Search or Life.
+Students will receive significant training in writing during the first two years through (1) one course foregrounding skills of critical analysis, rhetoric, and argumentation, and (2) two writing intensive courses.
+These three required courses will provide the initial steps in the student’s deliberate development as a writer.
+Courses within each major will ensure that each student continues to refine writing skills over the course of the four years in college..

 - Read and interpret literary texts.
 Literary texts provide challenging and influential representations of human experience in its individual, social, and cultural dimensions.
 Critical and sensitive reading of significant works refines analytical skills and develops an awareness of the power of language.

 - Participate in activities that broaden connections between the classroom and the world.
-Rhodes students are asked to become engaged citizens, participating in the local community--its politics, its culture, its problems, its aspirations--and in the world community.
+The goal of a liberal arts education is to enlarge human freedom.
+Because freedom cannot be fully understood outside a social context, Rhodes students are asked to become engaged citizens, participating in the local community - its politics, its culture, its problems, its aspirations – and in the world community.
 Students gain skill in connecting knowledge to its uses through educational experience that takes them off campus.
+Their work may involve them in the arts, human services, politics, or business in the City of Memphis or it may take them to other parts of the country or to other parts of the world.